wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 >Hanjst parse time                 cost: 0.017s

-Hanjst log its cost time from the veru
+Hanjst records its cost time from the very beginning, then at the end of all work, the time elapsed will be calculated out by the diff of these two

 **2. Warnings**